Three Mile Island accident: Comparison to U.S. Navy operations

-Current status
+21st century status

-Currently, Unit 1—which was not involved in the 1979 accident—is owned and operated by Exelon Nuclear, a subsidiary of Exelon.
-Unit 1 was sold in 1998 to AmerGen Energy Corporation, a joint venture between Philadelphia Electric Company (PECO) and British Energy.
-In 2000, PECO merged with Unicom Corporation to form Exelon Corporation, which acquired British Energy's share of AmerGen in 2003.
-In 2009, Exelon Nuclear absorbed AmerGen and dissolved the company.
-Exelon Nuclear operates TMI Unit 1, Clinton Power Station, and several other nuclear facilities.

-Unit 1 had its license temporarily suspended following the incident at Unit 2.
-Although the citizens of the three counties surrounding the site voted by an overwhelming margin to retire Unit 1 permanently in a non-binding resolution in 1982, it was permitted to resume operations in 1985 following a 4–1 vote by the Nuclear Regulatory Commission.
-General Public Utilities Corporation, the plant's owner, formed General Public Utilities Nuclear Corporation (GPUN) as a new subsidiary to own and operate the company's nuclear facilities, including Three Mile Island.
-The plant had previously been operated by Metropolitan Edison Company (Met-Ed), one of GPU's regional utility operating companies.
-In 1996, General Public Utilities shortened its name to GPU Inc and in 1998, it sold Unit 1 to AmerGen.
+After the incident at TMI-2, the NRC suspended the license to operate TMI-1, which was owned and operated by Met Ed, one of General Public Utilities Corporation's regional utility operating companies.
+In 1982, the citizens of the three counties surrounding the site voted overwhelmingly in a non-binding resolution to retire Unit 1 permanently.
+In 1985, a 4–1 vote by the Nuclear Regulatory Commission allowed TMI-1 to resume operations.

+GPU formed General Public Utilities Nuclear Corporation as a subsidiary to own and operate the company's nuclear facilities, including Three Mile Island.
+In 1996, General Public Utilities shortened its name to GPU Inc. In 1998, GPU sold TMI-1 to AmerGen Energy Corporation, a joint venture between Philadelphia Electric Company and British Energy.
+(GPU was legally obliged to continue to maintain and monitor TMI-2.)
+In 2001, GPU was acquired by FirstEnergy Corporation and dissolved, and the maintenance and administration of Unit 2 was contracted to AmerGen.

+In 2000, Philadelphia Electric merged with Unicom Corporation to form Exelon.
+In 2003, Exelon bought the remaining shares of AmerGen from British Energy.
+In 2009, Exelon Nuclear absorbed and dissolved AmerGen.
+Along with TMI Unit 1, Exelon Nuclear operates Clinton Power Station and several other nuclear facilities.

-General Public Utilities was legally obliged to continue to maintain and monitor the site and therefore retained ownership of Unit 2 when Unit 1 was sold to AmerGen in 1998.
-GPU Inc. was acquired by FirstEnergy Corporation in 2001 and subsequently dissolved.
-FirstEnergy then contracted the maintenance and administration of Unit 2 out to AmerGen.
-Unit 2 has been administered by Exelon Nuclear since 2003, when Exelon Nuclear's parent company, Exelon, bought out the remaining shares of AmerGen, inheriting FirstEnergy's maintenance contract.
-Unit 2 continues to be licensed and regulated by the Nuclear Regulatory Commission in a condition known as Post Defueling Monitored Storage (PDMS).
+Unit 2 continues to be licensed and regulated by the Nuclear Regulatory Commission in a condition known as Post Defueling Monitored Storage.
 The TMI-2 reactor has been permanently shut down with the reactor coolant system drained, the radioactive water decontaminated and evaporated, radioactive waste shipped off-site, reactor fuel and most core debris shipped off-site to a Department of Energy facility, and the remainder of the site being monitored.
 The owner planned to keep the facility in long-term, monitoring storage until the operating license for the TMI-1 plant expired, at which time both plants would be decommissioned.

 In 2009, the NRC granted a license extension which allowed the TMI-1 reactor to operate until April 19, 2034.
-In 2017, it was announced that operations would cease by 2019 due to financial pressure from cheap natural gas, unless lawmakers stepped in to keep it open.
+In 2017, it was announced that operations would cease by 2019 due to financial pressure from inexpensive natural gas, unless lawmakers stepped in to keep it open.
 When it became clear that the subsidy legislation would not pass, Exelon decided to retire the plant.
 TMI Unit 1 shut down on September 20, 2019.
-Following the permanent shutdown, Unit 1 is in decommissioning, transitioning to SAFSTOR status.
+Following the permanent shutdown, Unit 1 is in decommissioning, moving to SAFSTOR status.

+In 2020 the site was purchased by TMI-2 Solutions, a subsidiary of EnergySolutions, with the intent of cleaning up the site for less money than is available in a dedicated fund.
+On May 8, 2023, TMI-2 Solutions announced that 99% of the nuclear fuel has been cleaned up and that the site has entered the next phase of clean-up that will last until 2029.
+TMI-2 Solutions planned to finish clean-up and demolish the plant by 2052.